jsenv/core/docs/exploring/readme.md

 # Exploring recorded video

 The following video was recorded to show exploring feature in action on a basic project.
-The developper opens a file and debugs it inside chrome.
+The developper debugs `hello.js` file inside chrome.

 ![recording of me exploring a project using chrome](./exploring-with-chrome-recording.gif)
 <br />
 — gif generated from [./exploring-with-chrome-recording.mp4](./exploring-with-chrome-recording.mp4)

-To reproduce the environment in this video you can follow the next part.
+To reproduce the environment in this gif you can follow the next part.

 # Exploring concrete example